Phflinhares/rp_teste/README.md

 ---

-## Quick explanation

-- `pyspark`: to run Spark with Python
-- `pandas` and `numpy`: to generate rate files and manipulate local data
-- `pyarrow`: to read/write Parquet files in pandas

 ### Recommendations
 In a production database environment, I recommend implementing an incremental CDC (Change Data Capture) process that consistently analyzes the latest recorded file and inserts the new data accordingly.